Económico TV

-The Económico TV (ETV) was a private Portuguese digital cable business news television channel that is owned by the same group of the Portuguese newspaper Diário Económico and Brazilian Brasil Econômico.
+ETV (Económico TV) was a private Portuguese digital cable business news television channel that is owned by the same group of the Portuguese newspaper Diário Económico and Brazilian Brasil Econômico (from the Ongoing Strategy Investment group).
 It is available on cable, satellite and Internet streaming.
 The channel was launched in 2010 as an exclusive in Portugal to NOS, one year later it became available on MEO platform.